micheleh/michael_chat/README.md

 This will start the development server on `http://localhost:3000` with hot reloading.

+**Note:** The frontend development server is configured to proxy API requests to `http://localhost:5000` by default, but the Python backend runs on port 8000.
+For development, you may need to either:
+- Change the proxy in `frontend/package.json` to `"http://localhost:8000"`, or
+- Run the backend on port 5000 by modifying the port in `backend/app.py`

 ### Backend Development

 The Python backend includes debug mode enabled by default.
-Any changes to `backend/app.py` will automatically restart the server.
+Any changes to the backend files (`backend/app.py`, `backend/server.py`, `backend/api.py`, etc.) will automatically restart the server.

 ### Building for Production